 * Filigree, Apogee, Pedigree, Perigee.

-I was back out cycling with James this morning; we headed up the Clyde Walkway towards Blantyre and turned off the path near Newton to loop back to Cambuslang, about 11 km.
+I was back out cycling with James this morning; we headed up the Clyde Walkway towards Blantyre and turned off the path close to Newton to loop back to Cambuslang, about 11 km.
 The roads are still fairly quiet due to the lockdown so I felt quite confident about cycling on them, although I preferred the traffic free paths.
-The wildflowers were pretty beside the path, and near Newton, James spotted a deer down in a field near the river, although I couldn’t see it over the foliage because according to James I’m too much of a “short-arse!”
+The wildflowers were pretty beside the path, and James spotted a deer down in a field beside the river near Newton, although I couldn’t see it over the foliage because according to James I’m too much of a “short-arse!”

 Talking of my posterior, it has never been so comfy when cycling as it is in the cycling shorts that I purchased last year.
 There is no bottom pain at all, it’s like sitting on a giant marshmallow.
 In the words of one of the reviews we looked at when browsing the various makes and models, “My arse and bollocks are in heaven.”
 This review was clearly written by a man so of course does not fully apply to me.
 I’m not actually quite sure whether the ones we bought are shorts or pants, because both descriptions are on the packaging.
 However I have chosen to wear them on the outside of my leggings, a bit like a cross between Superman and a baboon.
 Who cares about appearances when you have a happy rear end?

 The weather forecast informed us that today would be hot and sunny, and so it was.
 I got the hammock out in the morning and used it all day on and off.
 James was inspired to get out his macro lens and took photos of blossom and flowers in the garden.
 There was not a cloud in the sky and I was stunned by the beauty of nature.
-This put me into a reflective mood; although this pandemic is awful, I really think that this time of quietness has given me a chance to reevaluate my priorities.
-As I have mentioned before, I have had time to do various activities over the last few weeks that I would never have got round to under normal circumstances, just small things like collating Grandma’s recipes for her grandchildren, or updating my journals.
-But most of all I have spent more time recently with Ally and Davie and Cat than I could possibly have anticipated, and it has been great.
-I think that many of us will come out of the experience a bit changed.
-I think that I will value my time more and think more about how I want to spend it.
+This put me into a reflective mood; I have had time to do various activities over the last few weeks that I would never have got round to under normal circumstances, just small things like collating Grandma’s recipes for her grandchildren, or updating my journals.
+Most of all I have spent more time recently with family than I could possibly have anticipated, and that has been great.
+But this has come at the huge price of a pandemic in which many people are dying, and our Jamie is on the other side of the world in these dangerous times.
+It is all so strange and scary.

 We had another barbecue for dinner and it was just delightful eating outside and chatting; Cat and I had spicy peanut burgers and the boys had chicken and beef burgers.
 For dessert I filled little tartlets with lemon curd, each topped with a raspberry (Cat’s suggestion) and they were very tasty.